 Enter the modern era.
 Forrester Research expects the market for low-code and no-code development platforms to grow from $3.8 billion in 2017 to $21.2 billion in 2022.* Forrester characterizes low-code platforms as those “products and/or cloud services for application development that employ visual, declarative techniques instead of programming."

 So what’s changed?
 Why would these new platforms succeed where others have failed?

 The answer is in the platform.
-Rather than offering an interface that simply obscures the actual code generating an app, the new generation of low-code tools are self-contained (yet extensible) platforms that enable people to build within an environment that’s already hospitable to all the unseen components of the app.
-That eliminates the need to update the platforms or apps due to changes in the code base or infrastructure.
+Rather than offering an interface that simply obscures the actual code generating an application, the new generation of low-code platformsare self-contained (yet extensible) platforms that enable people to build within an environment that’s already hospitable to all the unseen components of the application.
 In fact, most modern low-code platforms are delivered via the web, meaning users don’t have to worry about any updates at all.

 Choosing the right platform is not easy, but the journey begins by answering a few key questions:

-- What problem are we trying to solve?
-If your organization wants to simply accelerate the rate at which professional developers deliver applications to end users, you may want to consider a low-code platform aimed at application development & delivery.
-These platforms tend to require some code but help speed app building by making it faster and easier to assemble and reuse components.
-If you are looking to burn down your backlog even more quickly, low-code platforms for business developers give you the option of turning over the bulk of the development work to the users themselves.
-In these scenarios, IT can maintain control over data and user management within the platform, but can be as active as they’d like in the app-building process.
+- Are you simply trying to be faster?
+If your organization wants to simply accelerate the rate at which professional developers deliver applications to end users, you may want to consider a low-code platform aimed at application development and delivery.
+These platforms tend to require some coding but help speed app building by making it faster and easier to assemble and reuse components.
+If you are looking to burn down your backlog even more quickly, low-code platforms for citizen developers give you the option of turning over the bulk of the development work to the users themselves.
+In these scenarios, IT can maintain control over data and user management within the platform, and you can scale across your entire business.